dask/dask/docs/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This error can be seen when starting distributed through the standard process
-control tool ``supervisor`` and running as a non-root suer.
+control tool ``supervisor`` and running as a non-root user.
 This is caused
 by ``supervisor`` not passing the shell environment variables through to the
 subprocess, head to `this section`_ of the supervisor documentation to see
 how to pass the ``$HOME`` and ``$USER`` variables through.